21 Jul Balancing Effectiveness and Efficiency

 How often do you see this happening: a friend slaving away, night and day, to become skillful in a profession that he or she clearly has no passion for.
 You can see it in their eyes.

 Maybe you can’t, because they never look you straight in the eye when you ask them if they are truly happy with what they’re doing.
 There’s no fire in the eyes or the voice.
-Resolve is absent.
+The resolve is absent.

 It doesn’t matter how fast you’re climbing if your ladder is leaning against the wrong wall.
 We often spend hours, days, or years working towards some goal, but we never take even a few seconds to ask ourselves if what we’re working towards is truly what we want.